What is the Best Way to Control an ERV?

 An Energy Recovery Ventilator, or ERV, is a type of ventilation system that help to improve the air quality in your building.
 The ERV does this by bringing in fresh air from outside and exhausting stale air from inside, while recovering the energy in the air that is leaving and passing it along to the air entering.

 This is one of the most sustainable products in the market, and used in combination with a heat pump system, can create efficiencies up to 600% more efficient than a standard electric system.
 This article talks about the best control strategies for Energy Recovery Ventilators.
+Verde has installed a dozen ERVs, and each one has a story of success and learning.

 What is the Efficiency of an ERV?